quicwg/multipath/draft-ietf-quic-multipath.md

 verify the Retire Prior To field of an incoming NEW_CONNECTION_ID frame.
 The same rule
 applies for MP_RETIRE_CONNECTION_ID frames, but it applies per path.
-After the multipath extension is isolated, the rule for RETIRE_CONNECTION_ID frame is only applied for Path ID 0.
+After the multipath extension is negotiated successfully, the rule for RETIRE_CONNECTION_ID frame is only applied for Path ID 0.

 ## MP_RETIRE_CONNECTION_ID frames {#mp-retire-conn-id-frame}